okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 layout: Guides
 ---

-This guide provides you with a list of requirements you need prepare prior to submitting your integration for publication in the [Okta Integration Network (OIN)](https://www.okta.com/integrations/).
+This guide provides you with a list of requirements you need to prepare prior to submitting your integration for publication in the [Okta Integration Network (OIN)](https://www.okta.com/integrations/).

 ---

 **Learning outcome**

-* Understand the requirements necessary for the submission process using the OIN Manager.
+* Understand the requirements necessary for the submission process using the [OIN Manager](https://oinmanager.okta.com).

 **What you need**